 Cherry Hill Seminary's Masters of Divinity Thesis or Project is the avenue by which students demonstrate their individual efforts to master an education in diverse aspects of Pagan scholarship, philosophy, practice, and skilled pastoral counseling.
 This project or thesis will demonstrate original thinking on the part of the student and reflect her or his understanding of the integrated concepts and theories central to the discipline of Pagan pastoral counseling.
-Each student, along with his or her Master's committee, develops and implements a project or thesis topic that demonstrates the integration of the principles and a score the student of the student.

-practices learned at Cherry Hill Seminary.
-Detailed information is given below in the Instructions section of this handbook.
+Each student, along with his or her Master's committee, develops and implements a project or thesis topic that demonstrates the integration of the principles and practices learned at Cherry Hill Seminary.
+Additional information is given below in the appendices of this handbook.
 All master's students are required to take the core course C5151 Research Design and Methodology, which will also give them valuable guidance for their thesis work.